 Yes.
-A Lasting Power of Attorney can only be made, signed and registered if a person has capacity.
+A Lasting Power of Attorney can only be completed and signed if a person has capacity.

 Anyone making a Lasting Power of Attorney needs to fully understand the legal implications of the documents, and need to be able to make the decision themselves about who should act as their Attorneys, and any restrictions they may want to add to the documents.
-After all, they all giving their Attorneys a lot of power, and it should be someone or people who the Donor trusts.
+After all, they are giving their Attorneys a lot of power, and it should be an individual or people who the Donor trusts.